Springdale, Newfoundland and Labrador: History

 The Springdale area was first inhabited by aboriginal peoples, including the Beothuk and Mi'kmaq; further, there is evidence to suggest that the Dorset and Maritime Archaic Indians also spent time there.

 Hall's Bay takes its name from an ill-fated ship captain who, along with his crew, was killed and decapitated by a group of Beothuk in the mid-18th century.
 According to local lore, the heads of Captain Hall and his crewmen were found on top of wooden pikes stuck in the ground along the coast of the bay.
 Like most communities in this region, Springdale is home to many legends centred on the Beothuk people.

 The first recorded European settler was Nicholas Peters who, in 1877, constructed a sawmill on Mill Island, near the mouth of Indian River, and approximately 200 metres off the shore of present-day Springdale.
 There are several families living in Springdale today who are his direct descendants (with the surnames of Peters or Young), some of whom live on 'Peters Lane'.
 This sawmill attracted other settlers, and buildings were soon constructed on the "mainland," across from Mill Island, in a sheltered area called Wolf Cove.
 In fact, "Wolf Cove" remained the name of the settlement for a number of years.

 The sawmill was eventually sold to the Curtis Brothers of Twillingate, and was destroyed by fire in 1890.
 After the blaze, settlers ceased to live on Mill Island, and moved to Wolf Cove.

 In Wolf Cove, there was a freshwater spring that served as a source of water for residents, and in 1897, the community took this spring as its namesake, officially changing "Wolf Cove" to "Springdale".
 This spring still stands near the waterfront, but has since been covered up because of poor water quality due to pollution from a nearby industry.

 The Mainmast Museum is home to hundreds of artifacts from Hall's Bay's past, some of which date back to the 18th century.
 The museum is located on the waterfront in Springdale.

 The H.C.
 Grant Heritage Museum is a Municipal Heritage Building (c.
 1917-20) on the Canadian Register of Historic Places.

 The Springdale Heritage Society tells of the history of Springdale and the surrounding area.
 It is housed in the refurbished courthouse, originally built in the mid-1950s.

 In 2018, Springdale received national attention after the town council voted 4–3 against installing an LGBT pride crosswalk.

+Since 2018, the former provincial ferry MV Capt.
+Earl W. Winsor has been laid up at a private wharf in Springdale; flooding aboard the vessel prompted a Canadian Coast Guard response in 2024.